The Role Accreditation Actually Plays in the Hiring Process

 Regardless of how you get there, when a student receives a degree from an accredited institution, the entire degree is accredited.
 At the undergraduate level, the degree conferring school often only has to deliver 25% of the courses that make up the degree.
 Even at the graduate level, most schools only need to facilitate 50-75% of the course work that makes up a degree program.
 The rest of the classes can come from a number of sources and partnerships.
 Your program could be one of them, if you are positioned correctly.

-Practically speaking, that means you could establish a partnership with an unaccredited school that is best positioned for what you are trying to accomplish and still offer accredited degree pathways for your students, provided there are preset transfer agreements into accredited schools.
+Practically speaking, that means you could establish a partnership with an unaccredited college or university that is best positioned for what you are trying to accomplish and still offer college level accredited degree pathways for your students, provided there are preset transfer agreements into accredited universities.

 Is there a difference between credit and accreditation?

 Yes.
 Accreditation has to do with the school.
 It is a seal of approval, so to speak.
 Accreditation begins with an authoritative organization, the accreditor, who validates a school against a set of standards.
-If a school wants to achieve accreditation, then they have to demonstrate to that accreditor that they have what it takes to meet and maintain the standards they have set.
+If a college or university wants to achieve accreditation, then they have to demonstrate to that accreditor that they have what it takes to meet and maintain the standards they have set.
 Some schools find this a necessary part of their offering, while other schools find alternate ways to establish their value.
-Schools are the only entities that can get accredited.
+Schools are the only entities that can get accredited by an accreditor recognized by the US Department of Education.
 It is not something that a church or ministry can have unless they decide to start a school and then that school seeks accreditation.

 If you have a training program and you want to know how to give your students degree pathways, as well, we can help you get there.
 Schedule a call and we will get you started in no time.